 So if you want to experience the high-life for the night and live another life, I can thoroughly recommend the Beaufort, which has already appeared on No.2 on the list of London’s best drinking holes on World’s Best Bars.

-- Beaufort Bar @ The Savoy, Savoy Court, The Strand, London WC2R OEU.
-Nearest tube Charing Cross, Embankment, Covent Garden or Temple.
-Opening hours Mon-Sat 5pm-1am.
+- Beaufort Bar @ The Savoy, Savoy Court, The Strand, Westminster, WC2R OEU.
+Nearest stations: Charing Cross, Embankment or Temple.
+Opening hours: Mon-Sat 5pm-1am.
 For more information, visit The Savoy website.

 For a review of Kaspar’s Seafood Bar & Grill at The Savoy, click here.